Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_marketplace_settings.md

 date: 2021-08-12
 ---

 Select **Marketplaces** from the Organization left navigation menu.
-The *Marketplaces* view is where you add and configure Amplify Enterprise Marketplaces for your organization.
+The *Marketplaces* view is where you add and configure Marketplace instances for your organization.
 A marketplace is the storefront into all products exposed for discovery and consumption by internal and external consumers.

 Add a marketplace and then refer to the following sections in the {{% variables/central_prod_name %}} Guide to configure it.